Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Introduction

 The primary goal of this paper is to map the rotational angle, amplitude, and chemical composition of the phase spiral.
 By using the most recent data from \textit{Gaia}, DR3, we aim to investigate these properties in higher definition than before.
 As we learn more about the extent, amplitude, rotation, and shape of the phase spiral, we might be able to strengthen the evidence for one of the proposed formation scenarios, leading to a greater understanding of the formation history of the Milky Way.
+The model we create is independent of any particular narrative or formation scenario.
+It is based solely on observations.
+This is a deliberate strategy aimed at reducing the risk that assumptions about what the phase spiral is will affect our conclusions.
+As shown by \cite{widrow_swing_2023}, authors should be careful when trusting simple kinematic models because the self-gravity of the perturbation is significant for its evolution.
+We can see this realized in papers which report mutually incompatible results.
+For example, the recent papers by \cite{frankel_vertical_2023} and \cite{darragh-ford_$textttescargot$_2023}, who disagree on the time since the impact that formed the phase spiral with the former claiming that ``there is no well-defined global dynamical age of a single perturbation'' and the latter presents results that ``range from 288 to 966 Myrs with a median of 524 Myrs''.
 We start by presenting how the stellar sample is selected in Sect.~\ref{section:data}.
 In Sect.~\ref{section:spiral} we develop the model that we use to analyse the phase spiral and how it changes across the Galactic disc.
 In Sect.~\ref{ssection:chem} we examine the chemical composition of the phase spiral and in Sect.~\ref{section:discussion} we discuss our results.
 Finally, we summarise our findings and conclusions in Sect.~\ref{section:conclusions}.